Se7enB2st/Anime-Blog/README.md

-# Anime-Blog
+# Copycat
-Start of my future anime blog ...
+Copycat of an anime blog

 currently includes top menu and topic menu ...